Pietas

 “Please forgive us,” Achillas replied cooly in Greek, gesturing apologetically at the boat.
 “I am afraid this is the best we could do under the circumstances.
 As you may have heard, we’re at war.
 A situation that, I believe, is not unfamiliar to you.”
 He paused, holding Pompey’s gaze.
 “All of our larger vessels are otherwise engaged.
 I hope our humble despatch would be agreeable?”

-“She has a point, tata.”
 Sextus glanced towards the Egyptians.
-“There’s something off about them.”

 Sextus scowled at his father’s back.
-Tata was always like this; always knew best.
+Tata always knew best.
 Well, where had that landed them?
 Grumbling to himself, Sextus leaned against the mast, arms folded, when he spotted the two centurions they had picked up in Mytilene on the opposite side.
-Inspiration struck, and he marched across the deck towards them.
-Pompey was readying to leave, when Sextus returned, the centurions in tow.
+Inspiration struck.

 “Take Publius Rufus and Tertius Gabinus with you,” he said, heading towards the gunwale.
 “I’m going too.”

 “Again?”
-Sextus made to pull away.
 Wasn’t being left behind last time shameful enough?
 Condemned, like a child, to haunt those sycophant-filled halls with only Cornelia for company.
-“Tata, that’s not fair, I –”
+Sextus made to pull away, but Pompey gripped his arm harder.

 “I trust no one else, understand?
 We are in a foreign land during a foreign war.
 We cannot be too careful.”
+His father’s eyes searched Sextus’ and held them until the latter lowered.
+“Good lad.”
+Pompey ruffled his son’s hair one last time.
+“I’ll be back soon.”

 Cornelia shrieked.